 After finding a literal handful of these chips, I began to wonder: Why on Earth am I collecting these little bits of litter?
 I turned to my best friend and asked: “Siri, what is sea glass for?”
 She found more answers than I can cover here, but one really interesting thing did pop up: sea glass jewelry.
 I suddenly wished I had the Boy and the Girl with me.
 I’d gladly bribe them to hunt the beach with me!
 Yes, I bribe them… with board games.
 Don’t judge me: we are all addicted.

 I have turned over some of the glass I did find to artist friends of mine.
 We will see what they come up with soon, I hope.
 As for the rest of it, I’m building a glass bed for my bonsai to shelter in.
 There’s nothing like a shiny little green plant over a tiny little field of green!
 Both of these projects will take some time to amount to anything, so for now I’ll have to leave it at that.
-I will post again when I’ve got them in hand.
 I won’t be surprised if I’m back at the ocean before those projects are done though, gathering more glass for the next project.